 Once your teen has a separate policy, you may want to consider excluding that driver from your own policy to avoid a premium increase.
-Under the omnibus clause, certain individuals are automatically considered insured under your policy, including members of your immediate household.
-If your carrier allows you to specify excluded drivers and your teen’s name is on the title of his or her own car, this will help you to save money.
-Just make sure your teen doesn’t use your car since you will be personally responsible for any damages.
+With most insurance policies, anyone that has permission to drive your car, including members of your immediate household, is considered insured under your policy.
+If your carrier allows you to specify excluded drivers and your teen’s name is on the title of his or her car, it may help you save money.

 Getting car insurance for teens is an important step in the process of becoming a new driver.
 Fortunately, many of the programs that are designed to keep your teen safer on the road also reduce costs, giving you greater peace of mind in both areas.